documentationfor yFiles for HTML 3.0.0.1

 Styling of Handles

-The default visualizations for handles consist of two parts: The elements in the defs section of the main SVG for each handle type, which will be referred to as handle templates, and use elements that reference the handle templates in the defs.
-Both can be styled separately.
-Styling the handle templates in the defs will affect all handle instances with this type.
-Styling a use reference will only affect this instance.
+The default visualizations for handles consist of two parts: the elements in the defs section of the main SVG for each handle type, which will be referred to as handle templates, and use elements that reference these handle templates.
+Both parts can be styled separately.
+Styling the handle templates in the defs section will affect all handle instances of that type.
+Styling a use reference will affect only that specific instance.

-The default handle templates in the defs have the class yfiles-handle-template.
-Additionally, there are specific classes for the various handle resource keys.
+The default handle templates in the defs section have the CSS class yfiles-handle-template.
+Additionally, there are specific classes for the various HandleType values.

 Resource Key CSS Class